liangchow/leetcode/Notes/Async Js.md

 'Well done.
 Promise two is resolved'
 'Oops.
 Promise three is rejected'
 ```
 Use `promise.all()` that takes a array of function --- consumes several promises at the same time.
-See example below.
+This method is useful when we have multiple promises.
+For example, if we request different data from different APIs, but we want to only do something with the data when all requests are resolved.
+If one request failed, we do not want to use the data.

 ```
 // Use of Promise.all() method, example: